RealToughCandy/real-world-javascript-interview-questions/README.md

-# Real-world JavaScript interview questions submitted by interviewees.

 At a developer interview lately?
 What JS questions were you asked?
+You may also add contextual information such as:
+- how much time you were given to solve the problem
+- whether or not you were allowed to use additional resources to solve the problem (i.e. Google)
+- the job title

+# Real-world JavaScript interview questions submitted by interviewees.

+***

 - ### Complete the [Insubuy Code Challenge](https://github.com/IB-IT/Insubuy-Code-Challenge)
   * 48-hour time limit